How Much Does a Personal Trainer Make a Year?

 • Professional control.
 You’re able to build up your business through marketing and networking, adding clients as you raise your earning goals.

 • Staying physically fit.
-You’ll have to practice what you preach.
+You’ll be able to practice what you preach.
 Staying in shape is a job requirement.

 • Personal satisfaction, especially when you help a client meet their goals.